philipturner/PythonKit/README.md

 Swift framework to interact with Python.

-> NOTE: This fork has been modified to make several internal declarations public.
-Its purpose is to allow more flexibility in Swift-Python interop in [Swift-Colab](https://github.com/philipturner/swift-colab).
+> NOTE: This fork has been modified to make some internal declarations public.
+Its purpose is to allow more flexibility for Swift-Python interop in [Swift-Colab](https://github.com/philipturner/swift-colab).
 Do not import this Swift package directly.

 ## Requirements